-The crowns below are wonderful examples of Yoruba beadwork.
-Despite their quality of workmanship and the interesting variety of forms, however, we believe that they were made for sale rather than for use by a king.
+The crown below is a wonderful example of Yoruba beadwork.
+Despite its quality of workmanship we believe that it was made for sale rather than for use by a king.

-The images on this page show just the main body of each crown.
-Most have veils, which are shown on the individual pages, along with the type of lining and any necessary condition reports.
+The image on this page shows just the main body of the crown.
+Most of the crowns have veils, which are shown on the individual pages, along with the type of lining and any necessary condition reports.

 If you would like a stand for one of these pieces, please inquire.